kamialie/education/README.md

 When swarm is initialized or join Docker hosts to an existing swarm, two networks are created on the host:
 1. overlay network called *ingres*, which handles control and data traffic related to swarm services; swarm service connects to it by default if not user-defined is specified
-2. bridge network called *docker_gwbridge*, which connects the individual Docker daemon to the other daemons participating in the swarm; it is a virtual bridge that connects the overlay networks(including ingress) to an individual Docker daemon's physical network, so that traffic can from flow to and from swarm managers and workers; exists in the kernel of a Docker host.
+2. bridge network called *docker_gwbridge*, which connects the individual Docker daemon to the other daemons participating in the swarm; it is a virtual bridge that connects the overlay networks(including ingress) to an individual Docker daemon's physical network, so that traffic can flow to and from swarm managers and workers; exists in the kernel of a Docker host.

-When creating a overlay network for services on manager, docker automatically adds them on worker node when creating a service and removes them when removing a service.
+When creating a overlay network for services on manager, docker automatically adds them on worker node when creating a service and removes them when removing a service (that is it initially gets created on manager and is scoped to swarm, but actually appears on workers upon need).

 User-defined overlay network also provides DNS translation in contrast to default ingress network.